mohaminemed/LLMGooAQ/README.md

 **LLMGooAq Data**
 To obtain the data, consult the data/ directory.
 Note that the data is stored via git-lfs.
-If you clone the project (git clone git@github.com:allenai/gooaq.git), make sure you also run git lfs pull.
+If you clone the project, make sure you also run git lfs pull.

 Each line of the data file should look like this: